Tablet reviews: Features explained

 For more info read our head to head on Apple, Android and Windows operating systems.

 Tablets are great for browsing the web, but to do that you will have to get online.
 You can do this via wi-fi at home, if you have a wireless router set up.
 Outside the home, many cafés, pubs, restaurants and other public places have wi-fi networks that you can use.

-However, if you want to regularly use your tablet on the move it might be worth opting for the 3G version of the tablet.
+However, if you want to regularly use your tablet on the move it might be worth opting for the 3G or 4G version of the tablet.

 3G tablets work in the same way as the internet on your smartphone - connecting to the internet via mobile broadband.
 You'll need a dataplan with a mobile provider - this will typically cost about £10 per month.

 Included in your monthly payment is an online allowance in addition to your wi-fi use, which allows you to use the web and download what you want up to a limit.